Buying real estate in Colombia?

 Sources: Holland & Knight, FTI Consulting, Medellin Guru

-9) You must secure a "Certificado de Tradición y Libertad" to avoid costly surprises
+9) Get a “Certificado de Tradición y Libertad” in Colombia to avoid costly surprises like liens or unresolved inheritance claims before making an offer

 In Colombia, property buyers often face unexpected legal issues if they skip checking the property's history before making an offer.

-Sources: Valora Analitik, The Latinvestor, Litigation and Alternative Dispute Resolution in Colombia, Mexico...
+Sources: Valora Analitik, Litigation and Alternative Dispute Resolution in Colombia, Mexico...

-Bogotá is a magnet for professional tenants thanks to its thriving business scene and robust economy.
+Bogotá is a magnet for professional tenants thanks to its thriving business scene and stable economy.

 In 2022, Bogotá's economy was a powerhouse, contributing 26.7% of Colombia's GDP with a whopping USD 95 billion.
 This makes it a major business hub, drawing in companies and professionals who keep the rental market buzzing.

-Meanwhile, coastal cities like Cartagena and Medellín are hotspots for tourists, which means higher short-term rental rates.
-But beware, this demand is seasonal, leading to fluctuations and higher vacancy risks when the tourists leave.
+Meanwhile, coastal cities like Cartagena and Medellín are hotspots for tourists, leading to higher short-term rental rates during peak seasons.
+However, these cities face more vacancy risks when the tourist crowds thin out.

 Consider investing in second-tier cities like Pereira and Bucaramanga for a smart property move.